-Residential and Commercial Real Estate Lending.
+- Residential and Commercial Real Estate Lending.
 We operate a single branch location in Sandy, Utah.
 From this branch, we offer commercial and consumer banking services throughout the greater Salt Lake City, Utah MSA.
 These products are delivered using a high-touch service, relationship banking approach.
 The majority of the lending product consists of residential non-speculative construction loans which generate both non-interest income and interest income.
-Construction loan terms generally range from 9 to

-12 months and interest rates currently range from the prime rate to the prime rate plus 200 basis points.
 All of the loans generated through this branch are held on our balance sheet.
 As of December 31, 2020, our branch-based banking operations consisted of approximately \$25.3 million in loans (including approximately \$20.6 million of residential and commercial real estate loans) and approximately \$51.4 million in deposits.
-As of September 30, 2021, our branch-based banking operations consisted of approximately \$27.5 million of residential and commercial real estate loans) and approximately \$32.1 million in loans (including approximately \$27.5 million of residential and commercial real estate loans) and approximately \$53.8 million in deposits.
 The deposit operations at our branch focus on local businesses and individual customers that are seeking personal service and the relationships developed with our local bankers.
-These deposits comprise demand deposits, NOW accounts, MMDAs, savings accounts, and time deposits under \$250,000 that are not brokered deposits.

-Consumer Lending via our POS Lending Program: Since 2011, the Bank has offered collateralized and uncollateralized loans to finance the purchase of retail goods and services, such as pianos, spas, and home improvements.
+These deposits comprise demand deposits, NOW accounts, MMDAs, savings accounts, and time deposits under \$250,000 that are not brokered deposits. - Consumer Lending via our POS Lending Program: Since 2011, the Bank has offered collateralized and uncollateralized loans to finance the purchase of retail goods and services, such as pianos, spas, and home improvements.
 Loan applications are submitted at the point-of-sale through an online portal.
 Historically, all of the loans originated through our POS lending program have been held on our balance sheet.
-We currently manage the credit risk associated with these loans through a variety of processes, including targeting super prime (FICO score of 720 and higher), prime (FICO score of 660 through 719) and nearprime (FICO score of 640 through 659) borrowers, prudent underwriting, proper administration, careful servicing, proactive collection policies and comprehensive merchant due diligence.
-Loan terms are generally 60 months and interest rates currently range from 7.0% to 14.5%.
-We utilize a high degree of automation in this program and track loan applications, analyze credit and approve loans by deploying a combination of FinView[TM] and "off-the-shelf" technology solutions.
-The majority of the approximately \$5.5 million and \$4.7 million in consumer loans outstanding as of December 31, 2020 and September 30, 2021, respectively, that were not generated through our Strategic Programs were originated in connection with our POS lending program.
+We currently manage the credit risk associated with these loans through a variety of processes, including targeting prime and near-prime borrowers, prudent underwriting, proper administration, careful servicing, proactive collection policies and comprehensive merchant due diligence.
+We utilize a high degree of automation in this program and track loan applications, analyze credit and approve loans by deploying a combination of FinSightTM and "off-the-shelf" technology solutions.
+In 2020, a majority of the approximately \$5.5 million in consumer loans outstanding as of December 31, 2020, that were not generated through our Strategic Programs were originated in connection with our POS lending program.
 In 2020, we originated approximately \$2.8 million in POS loans and held approximately \$4.4 million of POS loans on our balance sheet as of December 31, 2020.
-During the nine months ended September 30, 2021, we originated approximately \$1.8 million in POS loans and held approximately \$3.9 million of POS loans on our balance sheet as of September 30, 2021.
 We expect to expand this program via enhanced marketing efforts.

 The charts below illustrate our loan origination volume and revenue by business line for the year ended December 31, 2020, as well as the composition of the loan portfolio by business line as of December 31, 2020.
-"Revenue" is a non-GAAP measure total of gross interest income and gross non-interest income.